shenghaowang/simple-bookstore-crud-app/README.md

 7. Exit mysql.

-8. To fix the MYSQL error: "Resolving the 'Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock' (2)' Error" https://phoenixnap.com/kb/mysql-server-through-socket-var-run-mysqld-mysqld-sock-2
+8. To fix the MySQL error: "Resolving the 'Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock' (2)' Error" https://phoenixnap.com/kb/mysql-server-through-socket-var-run-mysqld-mysqld-sock-2

 - Check the status of the MySQL service with `sudo systemctl status mysql`
 - If the service is not running, restart with `sudo systemctl start mysql`

-# References
+## References
 * [How to Use MySQL Database in Go with GORM: A Step-by-Step Guide](https://www.sqliz.com/posts/golang-gorm-mysql/)